 SHEEPSKIN RUG CARE

 Single and double sheepskins fit comfortably in larger British washing machines, while treble fleeces may fit into larger machines.
-Use the coolest ‘woollens’ settings: 20-30°C (85°F) wool wash cycle – and add just a dessertspoon of mild, non-biological non-bleach detergent.
+Use the coolest ‘woollens’ settings: 20-30°C (85°F) wool wash cycle – and add just a dessertspoon of the appropriate detergent.
+It is very important that you use wool approved detergent and we strongly recommend using one of our own range of detergents that are specially formulated for sheepskin and contain lanolin.

 Important: See our "Which Detergent" notes